Butch78/HASE/README.md

 # Introduction

-For this Experiment you will be using FastAPI a python framework for building APIs.
+For this Experiment you will be using FastAPI, a python framework for building APIs.
 You will be given a basic FastAPI application that has 3 endpoints, you will need to fix the endpoints so that they return the correct data.

 ## Set Up